saleor/saleor/docs/customization/extensions.rst

 Saleor allows you to change a configuration of the given plugin over API.
 Plugin owner needs to overwrite a method to create a structure of default configuration ``_get_default_configuration`` and ``CONFIG_STRUCTURE`` .
-It requires an expected structure as in the followed example:
+It requires an expected structure as in the following example:

 .. code-block:: python